gbmhunter/blog/content/pages/pcb-design/_index.md

 </table>

 The silkscreen has to printed on either soldermask or bare PCB, it cannot be printed onto bare or tinned copper.
-For this reason, you cannot have soldermask ontop of component pads. {{< figure src="/images/electronics-pcbdesign/connector-protruding-over-edge-of-pcb.png" caption="A right-angled connector protruding over the edge of the PCB." caption-position="bottom" width="320px" >}} For components that protrude of the edge of the PCB (for example, connectors, or right-angled switches/leds, see the picture to the left), it is useful to indicate this on the silkscreen layer with diagonal lines as shown in the image below.
+For this reason, you cannot have soldermask ontop of component pads. {{< figure src="/images/electronics-pcbdesign/connector-protruding-over-edge-of-pcb.png" caption="A right-angled connector protruding over the edge of the PCB."  width="320px" >}} For components that protrude of the edge of the PCB (for example, connectors, or right-angled switches/leds, see the picture to the left), it is useful to indicate this on the silkscreen layer with diagonal lines as shown in the image below.

-{{< figure src="/images/electronics-pcbdesign/silkscreen-indicating-footprint-protrudes-edge-of-pcb.png" caption="Diagonal lines on the silkscreen layer of a PCB can be useful for indicating a component that protrudes over the edge of a PCB." caption-position="bottom" width="400px" >}}
+{{< figure src="/images/electronics-pcbdesign/silkscreen-indicating-footprint-protrudes-edge-of-pcb.png" caption="Diagonal lines on the silkscreen layer of a PCB can be useful for indicating a component that protrudes over the edge of a PCB."  width="400px" >}}